 - 2 Custom crystal Clutches & Business Card holder by Niki Lassiter

-- 5 Private Training sessions with Adam Spiker, Personal Training
+- 3 Private Training sessions with Adam Spiker, Personal Training

-- Custome Airbrush Tan
+- Custom Airbrush Tan throughout the year

 - Dream Duffle Luggage